ivotron/popper2-paper/paper/paper.md

 The limitation of these workflow engines is the requirement of having access to a Kubernetes cluster which can block users from running workflows in the absence of one.
 Although Popper can run workflows in the cloud using Kubernetes, it does not necessarily require access to a Kubernetes cluster for running the containerized steps of a workflow.
 Popper is not exclusively cloud-native since it does not assume the presence of a Kubernetes cluster for running workflows, but in addition to being able to work as cloud-native i.e. run workflows on Kubernetes, it can also behave as container-native in different computing environments like a local machine, Slurm and cloud VM instances over SSH.

+## Continuous Integration Tools

+Continuous Integration is a DevOps practice that enables building and testing code frequently to prevent the accumulation of broken code and support faster development cycles.
+Tools like Travis, Circle, Jenkins have become the standard for doing CI, but they were primarily built for running on the Cloud.
+This results in increased iteration time, especially for quick build and test scenarios, where the time spent in booting of VMs, scheduling of CI jobs becomes an overhead.
+Reproducing experiments on the local machine that originally run on CI, requires manually setting up the entire development environment, making the entry barrier high.
+Running on CI tools hosted locally requires knowledge and expertise in deploying and using the specific tools.
+Popper tackles these problems by providing a workflow abstraction that allows users to write a workflow once and run them interchangeably between different environments like a local machine, CI services, Cloud, and HPC by learning a single tool only.
+Talking of CI, Popper is not a CI tool, instead, it is a tool that helps bridge the gap between a local and a CI environment.

 # Conclusion and Future Work {#sec:conclusionandfuturework}